Pediatric Care Operations Hub Case Study

 Design Decisions

-Overdue Authorizations — delayed procedures, delayed care
+Overdue Authorizations — delayed procedures, delayed care.

-Vaccine Non-Compliance — regulatory and clinical risk
+Vaccine Non-Compliance — regulatory and clinical risk.

-Claim Rejections (30d) — revenue leaking out
+Claim Rejections (30d) — revenue leaking out.

-I considered a fifth.
-Missing Documentation.
+I considered a fifth: Missing Documentation.
 I cut it.

 Table, not kanban